Andalucía is a popular holiday destination for British and Europeans alike, and understandably so.

 Sandy beaches line its coast, first-class seafood can be found in the local restaurants, and a range of historic and cultural attractions fill its cities.
 Its main draw is its warm temperature and excellent sunshine record, which make it a great place to visit, especially in autumn and winter.

 1. Visit Bolonia

-A town at the end of a no-through road, Bolonia has Roman ruins, modern bars and a gorgeous sweep of sand lapped by an azure sea and flanked by a pine-forested dune.
+A town at the end of a no-through road, Bolonia has the famous Roman ruins of Baelo Claudia, modern beach bars and a gorgeous sweep of sand lapped by an azure sea and flanked by a pine-forested dune.
 There’s a keen breeze too, which attracts water sports enthusiasts.

 A stunning Moorish palace with an exquisitely decorated interior, the Alhambra in Granada is a UNESCO monument constructed in the 9th century.
 You’ll find impressive paved courtyards, pools and fountains and beautifully intricate carvings, as well as lush gardens.

 Today, the Alhambra is one of Spain's most popular tourist attractions and a UNESCO World Heritage Site.

 Here are some of the top things to see at the Alhambra:

 The Nasrid Palaces: These are the most famous and impressive part of the Alhambra.
 They were the royal residences of the Nasrid dynasty and feature stunning examples of Islamic architecture and decoration, such as intricate tilework, arabesques, and muqarnas.